cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboard.md

     };
 ---

+The math virtual keyboard is a keyboard displayed on screen that gives access to specialized symbols for math input with only a tap.
+This guide explains how to customize the virtual keyboard.{.xl}

 {% readmore "/mathlive/virtual-keyboard/" %}
-Learn more about using the math virtual keyboard
+Learn more about **using the math virtual keyboard**
 {% endreadmore %}